dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

 _We_ can _allow omitting the `const` on constructors since it’s required, so we can just assume it’s there.
 That’s a convenience we can also add at any later point._

+It is a compile-time error if the initializer list of a non-redirecting generative constructor includes a `super` constructor invocation.

+_We will introduce the necessary super-invocation ourselves, since we do not provide any public constructors on the `Enum` class._

 ## Semantics

+First we add a private `const Enum._();` constructor to the `Enum` class, so that it can validly be a superclass of `enum` classes. _(The `Enum` class currently has a non-`const` default constructor that no-one can use because the class is abstract and cannot be extended, and in practice `enum` classes implement it instead.
+We now need to, at least pretend to, extend it so that mixins `on Enum` can be applied.)_

-The semantics of such an enum declaration is defined by *rewriting into a class declaration* as follows:
+The semantics of such an enum declaration is defined as being equivalent to *rewriting into a corresponding class declaration* as follows:

 - Declare a class with the same name and type parameters as the `enum` declaration.